ronakrm/ronakrm.github.io/_drafts/highway-math/highway-math.md

 what your typical response time would be on the road, for a number of factors including anticipating the stimulus, the extreme nature of it (portion of view, green to red), and the people normally using that site are frequent video game players/professionals.
-Other recent studies on typical reaction times are closer to 500ms on average:
+Other recent studies on typical reaction times are closer to 500ms on average, and you can find transportation sources indicating greater than 1 second for practical estimates!

 The Effects of driver age and gender on vehicle stopping distance under different speeds.
 <br/>